Toowoombawest/ChurchWebsite/content/post/pewsheet0421.md

 30th October - A comedy "One Slight Hitch".

 **Show your Colours**
-Cursillistas, Please wear rainbow colours, butterflies etc on 11th July(the date may change, watch this space)S
+Cursillistas, Please wear rainbow colours, butterflies etc on 11th July(the date may change, watch this space)